Guide for Lichess4545 Team Captains

 - Please update Chesster as soon as you are aware a player will be unavailable in a given round (including future rounds).
 Alternate searches begin 48 hours before the start of the relevant round.

-- If no alternate can be found, but a player can play up or down a board from your team (in line with the rules), you can assign them to play up using the command "assign <player> to board <b> during round <r> on <team name>"
+- If no alternate can be found, but a player can play up or down a board from your team (in line with the rules), you can assign them to play up using the command "assign <player> to board <b> during round <r> on <team name>" in #captains - additionally captains must inform the opposing captain and opponent player of the new assignment.

 - The captain must be especially vigilant about players who refuse to respond or schedule games.
 No-shows are, unfortunately, a problem with online chess.
 If after 24 hours of notifying your team members of their pairing you have received no response, notify one of the Mods about the situation.
 Continue to try to contact the player and keep the Mods apprised.